 - Simple URL or TCP monitoring

-- Custom PowerShell-based monitoring (available with an EAM Plus licence)
+- Custom PowerShell-based monitoring

 - Pre-existing availability monitoring in SCOM